TheGuest1996/SchoolWebsiteDesign/README.md

-To whomever this may concern,
+To Whom it may concern,

 <br>